-Low in sugar and rich in dietary fiber, Chayote should be part of diabetic diet plan.
-Chayote not only makes your body warm for a long time, the presence of fiber in it prevents rapid absorption of carbohydrates and thus regulates blood sugar levels.
+Low in sugar and rich in dietary fiber, Chayote should be part of a diabetic diet plan.
+Chayote not only makes your body warm for a long time, but the presence of fiber in it also prevents the rapid absorption of carbohydrates and thus regulates blood sugar levels.
 Studies reveal that the presence of certain chemical compounds in Chayote improves insulin sensitivity, helping people suffering from Type-2 diabetes to better control blood sugar levels.

 - Support Healthy Pregnancy

 Folate is a basic nutrient any pregnant woman will need enough to deliver a healthy baby.
 It is also known as vitamin B9.
 Every woman who actually tries to get pregnant is advised to folate as it plays an important role in the healthy development of the fetus brain, spinal cord and proper development of the baby.
 Chayote vegetables have a 40% daily approved folate intake for a pregnant woman.